UNH-CORE/RVAT-baseline/README.md

 To generate plots, use functions in the `plotting` module.
 See the [IPython notebook](http://nbviewer.ipython.org/github/UNH-CORE/2013-Spring-RVAT-tow-tank/blob/master/notebook.ipynb "View on nbviewer.ipython.org") for examples.

+To contribute back to the main repository, use GitHub's fork/pull mechanism.

 ### Dependencies
 Note: There are some dependencies that are unavailable.
 These will be resolved shortly.